The Product Regulation and Liability Review: Russia

 - sellers (an entity or an IE selling goods to consumers);

 - authorised entities or IEs (an entity or an IE engaged in a certain type of business or established in the territory of the Russian Federation by the manufacturer (seller), including a foreign manufacturer (foreign seller) on a contractual basis to exercise certain functions and authorised to accept and satisfy consumer claims in respect of goods of improper quality);

 - importers (an entity or an IE engaged in importing products for their subsequent sale in Russia); and

-- online marketplaces (an entity or IE, aggregating information about third parties' products through its website or app and accepting payments from the consumers).
+- online marketplaces (an entity or IE, aggregating information about third parties' products through its website or app and accepting payments made via cash payments or bank transfers from the consumers).

 As noted above, rather than having a single product liability statute, the relevant rules are scattered among various laws.
 The Civil Code and the Consumer Protection Law contain a number of similar provisions by which manufacturers (sellers, importers, executors as well as their representatives) may incur liability for loss or damage suffered by the consumers of their products.
 Since 1 January 2019, online marketplaces have also been liable for loss and damages incurred by the consumers owing to provision of incomplete or misleading information about products.
 However, the online marketplace should not bear any liability if it does not modify the information about products provided by the seller.

 Article 1095 of the Civil Code and the Consumer Protection Law apply where goods, work or services obtained by a consumer have caused damage to health, life or property as a result of a defective design or formula or another defect in the goods, works or services, or unreliable or insufficient information concerning the goods, works or services.